 Abby thrives on creating elegant and integrated solutions for everyday design problems.
 She connects big ideas and a collaborative approach to promote the advancement of sustainable design practices in the building industry.
-Recent work investigates topics such as synergies between rainwater harvesting and waste heat recovery, and zero-energy planning and design at both the neighborhood and building scale.
-Of particular interest to Abby is the use of BIM technology to optimize building design through daylighting and energy analysis, a process first explored over 10 years ago on a small passive solar residence.
-Today this interest extends into building operations through the evaluation of performance metrics.
+Her recent work investigates topics such as synergies between rainwater harvesting and waste heat recovery, and zero-energy planning and design at both the neighborhood and building scale.
+Abby is particularly interested in the use of BIM technology to optimize building design through daylighting and energy analysis, a process first explored over 10 years ago on a small passive solar residence.
+Today, this interest extends into building operations through the evaluation of performance metrics.
 Abby excels at synthesizing BIM modeling, sustainability analysis, and project visualization to create graphics that effectively communicate both project performance and appearance to clients.

 Sustainable Design Associate

 Janneke is passionate about process, and thrives when leading project teams to successfully elevate the sustainability performance of their projects while navigating complex requirements.
 She gained deep working knowledge of how design, construction and sustainability intersect while evaluating incoming projects for compliance with the premier local green building standard, GreenStar.
 Her education in Architecture and Sustainability Studies included comparative research of LEED for Homes, GreenStar and Passive House certification programs.
 Janneke brings eleven years of applied residential sustainability design and consulting expertise to the table with a focus on resource efficiency, designing for energy optimization and using green building and passive house standards as creative design tools.
 Janneke is a passionate advocate for sustainable lifestyles, and is driven to create buildings that optimize the built environment’s role in climate change while creating thriving communities.

 Sustainable Design Consultant + LEED Accredited Professional (AP) + Certified Passive Building Consultant (CPHC®)